Characters from universes starting with the letters N, O, P, Q, R, and S.

 - Berserk Button: Tsukishima.
 He is one of the very few people Nanoha outright hates, and might have even killed him (Though it was an Ambiguous Ending).

-- Good Parent: Along with Fate to Vivio.
+- Good Parents: Along with Fate to Vivio.
 Enough so that Anakin sought her out for advice

 - Happily Married: Thanks to Hayate's interference, she and Fate are now married.

 - Mama Bear: Vivio is not to be harmed.
 There is a reason Anakin had a healthy fear of her wrath after a fused loop with Tarkin kidnapping Vivio.

 - True Companions: With his crew; the Straw Hats all started Looping within 10 Loops of their initial Loop.

 - World's Strongest Man: Notable in that only he can keep his immense skill set, much to his annoyance.
 While he is hardly the strongest character in the Loops, he still is far above the level of most other Loopers, save the O7, Superman, Goku, and a handful of others.